South American nations at the FIFA World Cup: 2002: Ecuador debut, Brazil's fifth World Cup title

 At the 2002 FIFA World Cup, five nations from South America participated: Argentina, Brazil, Ecuador, Paraguay and Uruguay, with Ecuador making their World Cup finals debut.
 Paraguay's first match in their group was a 2–2 draw with South Africa, with their goals coming from Roque Santa Cruz and Francisco Arce.
 They then lost 1–3 to Spain in their second match before winning 3–1 over Slovenia, with a brace from Nelson Cuevas and a goal by Jorge Luis Campos, to qualify for the second round.
 The Brazilian team started the 2002 tournament with a 2–1 win against Turkey, followed by a 4–0 win against China and a 5–2 against Costa Rica, qualifying from the group stage with nine points out of nine.
 Argentina's first match in their group was a 1–0 win over Nigeria, and their second game a 0–1 defeat to England.
-Like favourites France, second-favourites Argentina were eliminated in the first round following a 1–1 draw to Sweden in their third game.
+In spite of entering the tournament as favorites, Argentina were eliminated in the first round following a 1–1 draw to Sweden in their third game.
 Ecuador were drawn in Group G with Italy, Mexico and Croatia.
 They were knocked out in the group stage, despite achieving a 1–0 victory over Croatia, who had come third at the previous edition of the World Cup; Ecuador lost their other two group matches 0–2 to Italy and 1–2 to Mexico.
 Uruguay, as dark horses of the group, failed to impress, with their high point being a goalless draw with a sub-par France side.
 Despite managing to put three goals past Senegal in a high-scoring draw, a loss to Denmark in Uruguay's opening game had dashed any hopes they may have had of qualifying for the last 16.

 In the second round, Germany ended Paraguay's World Cup dreams with an 88th-minute goal, while Brazil won 2–0 against Belgium.
 To the surprise of the Brazilians themselves, referee Peter Prendergast disallowed a contentious Belgian goal by Marc Wilmots that would have given his side a 1–0 lead.
 Brazilian coach Luiz Felipe Scolari declared after the tournament that the match against Belgium had been the hardest for Brazil to win.